Etiology and Pathogenesis of Postparturient Hemoglobinuria in Dairy Cows

 Diagnostic testing and feed or pasture analysis can be performed to identify toxic plants and deficiency of phosphorus, copper, and other antioxidants.
 Blood phosphorus concentrations are unreliable indicators for diagnosis of this condition because cases with normal or even elevated blood phosphorus concentrations have been reported.
 Normal or high serum phosphorus concentrations in animals with postparturient hemoglobinuria have been explained by massive intravascular hemolysis releasing large amounts of phosphorus from the intracellular space into plasma.

 Transfusion of 4–6 liters of whole blood is the only known treatment for postparturient hemoglobinuria consistently reported as effective.
-Blood transfusion, however, is only indicated in the most severe cases, with PCV <15%.
+Blood transfusion, however, is only indicated in the most severe cases, with PCV < 15%.
 Affected cows should be restrained in a calm environment, avoiding physical stress as much as possible and allowing easy access to water and feed.
 Color of the urine, demeanor of the animals, and the PCV should be followed closely to identify animals requiring blood transfusion.
 Oral drenches with fluids to maintain hydration may be needed in depressed animals.
 Oral treatment with 200–300 g of sodium phosphate salts every 12 hours (which may be preceded by IV infusion with monosodium dihydrogen phosphate (60 g in 300 mL of sterile water), is suitable to rapidly correct hypophosphatemia but does not stop hemolysis.
-Copper glycinate (120 mg available copper) has been recommended in cases in which copper deficiency is suspected as the underlying cause.
+Copper glycinate (120 mg available copper), IV, has been recommended in cases in which copper deficiency is suspected as the underlying cause.

 The efficacy of these treatments to prevent further hemolysis is not documented.
 No sodium phosphate or copper glycinate solution approved for parenteral administration by the FDA is currently available for use in ruminants.
 The use of these compounds in dairy cows is therefore extra-label.
 Correction of mineral deficiencies and elimination of plant toxins from the diet may help prevent recurrence.